Today's Articles

 Fraternal and mutual benefit organizations, such as the True Reformers and the Knights of Pythias, who later owned the building, were important organizations for Black self-help and cooperation at the turn of the century.
 Discriminated against by White companies, Black Americans turned to these mutual benefit societies for insurance as well as other financial and social needs.

-The building was listed on the National Register of Historic Places in 1989.
-The Public Welfare Foundation purchased the True Reformer Building in 1999 and moved into the building in February 2001.
-The True Reformer Building symbolizes the African American community's contribution to culture and architecture at a time when public and private Washington, D.C. was being revitalized.
+The True Reformer Building was listed on the National Register of Historic Places in 1989.
+The Public Welfare Foundation purchased it in 1999 and moved into it in February 2001.
+The building symbolizes the African American community's contribution to culture and architecture during the revitalization of public and private Washington, D.C.

 Reference: